Bence7661/ARCHIVE_SERIOUS_Collection_Tracker/README.md

 # Collection Tracker
 v0.1.0

-You're an avid collector?
+Are you an avid collector?
 You like to jam loot in a stash and just let it collect dust as the memory of it fades?

 Imagine this horrible scenario:
 You're out on the field.
 You have some important stuff on you.
 Almost encumbered.